santoshaditham/interviews/README.md

 # interviews
-my interview prep and experiences look into my experience:
+my interview prep and experiences.
+A quick look into my experience:
 1. maintain running median of incoming numbers
 2. maintain running avg of incoming numbers
 3. binary tree and BST are favorites to all interviewers